[?] Subscribe To This Site

 J.D.
 Salinger's Russian Blue Cats

-J.D.
-Salinger and a Russian Blue cat
+JD Salinger and Russian Blue

 Before J.D.
-Salinger kept Russian Blue cats he kept two Italian grey-hounds.
+Salinger lived with Russian Blue cats he kept two Italian grey-hounds.
 They were killed in a fire at his home in the early hours of the morning.
 Mr Salinger jumped out the window with his wife and escaped unharmed.
 He whistled for his dogs throughout the night to try and find them but they had been overcome by the fumes.This information has come to light in letters between him and an English friend, Donald Hartog.

 So, Mr Salinger liked dogs and cats; animals in short.
 He liked zoos.
 One of is favourite places in London was Regent's Park where London Zoo is located.
 He visited Whipsnade Zoo north of London.
 Regent's Park is also a very elegant area of London.
 On the east side there are rows of highly desirable white stucco buildings and there is a grand crescent on the south side.
 It is symmetrical and ordered in appearance.
 The grey-hound is a very elegant looking dog with a pleasant temperament.
 The greyhound is not a barker.
 They prefer quiet homes and are loyal, quiet and gentle.